Information about pollution the council deal with, ranging from bad smells or odours to dust pollution from construction sites etc.

 Please note: It is very important that detailed information, including your full name, address, and telephone number or email address, is given, as well as the exact date, time and location (home or work address) where the odour has been detected by you.
 Without this information the individual complaint cannot be fully investigated.

 In 2015 a number of complaints were received using the app 'Fix my Street'.
-Whilst this can be useful for reporting a defective streetlight or pothole, it is not intended for alleged nuisance investigations, as it does not provide all the information we need.
-Such contacts will be logged but not investigated or responded to.
+Whilst this can be useful for reporting defective street items, it is not intended for alleged nuisance investigations as it does not provide all the information we need.
+We will not be able to investigate or respond to this type of complaint when submitted to Fix my Street.

 In addition to making a complaint to the council, we would encourage people affected by any odours from the sewage works to also report it to Yorkshire Water.

-Yorkshire Water staff are willing to visit residents affected at the time if possible and appropriate.
+Yorkshire Water will respond to each enquiry and will visit residents affected at the time if possible and appropriate.

 For other complaints and enquiries, please visit the Yorkshire Water website: